 Whole College approaches The universal offer to all children and YP.
 Additional, targeted support and provision (suitable support from the range shown) Specialist, individualised support and provision (suitable support from the range shown) All students have opportunities for social interaction, regardless of need.
 All students belong to a tutor group and participate in activities.
-All students are invited on trips and visits.
-Students are encouraged to participate in Inter- House competitions.
+Trips and visits are not currently running due to COVID compliance, but when they are running, all students are invited.
 All students are encouraged to complete activities for the Cooperative Community Award programme.
 Students are invited to complete the Duke of Edinburgh Award Scheme.
 Students are encouraged to take part in a wide range of after College clubs and events.
-Supervised social time is available at lunch in the Study Support area, Oasis and at Lunch Bunch.
-Older students support younger students in a range of mentoring and support roles (e.g. paired reading, mentoring).
+Supervised social time is available at lunch in the Study Support area and Oasis.
+Older students support younger students in a range of mentoring and support roles (e.g. paired reading, mentoring) - this is currently on hold due to COVID compliance.
 Learning Champions run the Thrive Programme Learning Champions ensure that opportunities are available for students with ASD to interact socially in a safe and supported way.
 Individual packages are in place to support students with their social and emotional skills.
+Support from outside agencies such as the ASD team.
 Support staff use social stories for students with complex social difficulties.
-TA's help students to understand both their own feelings and those of others.
-Post 16 students act as mentors to some students.
+TAs help students to understand both their own feelings and those of others.

-8. The physical environment (accessibility, safety and positive learning environment).
+8. The physical environment (accessibility, safety and positive learning environment)

 Whole College approaches The universal offer to all children and YP.
-Additional, targeted support and provision (suitable support from the range shown) Specialist, individualised support and provision (suitable support from the range shown) All departments of the College are accessible to everyone including those students with SEND.
+Additional, targeted support and provision (suitable support from the range shown) Specialist, individualised support and provision (suitable support from the range shown) The universal offer to all children and YP. (suitable support from the range shown) (suitable support from the range shown) All departments of the College are accessible to everyone including those students with SEND.
 All faculties have wheelchair accessible classes.
-Students feel safe and are in an environment where bullying is minimal and dealt with effectively.
-There is a named Child Protection officer, 'Designated Safeguarding Lead' and 'Designated Child in Care' teacher.
+The Student Support Area is a base for vulnerable students and provides a quieter and supervised area for those who find unstructured times more difficult.
+Specialist equipment in lessons enables disabled students to be independent.
+TA support is provided, to ensure that all students with an EHCP can fully access the Students feel safe and are in an environment where bullying is minimal and dealt with effectively.
+Resources are made available to students to enable them to access learning in the classroom.
+For example, coloured overlays, easy grip pens and rulers. curriculum and take part in practical activities.
+There is a named Child Protection officer, 'Designated Safeguarding Lead' and 'Children in Care Lead'.
+Some adapted PE equipment is available.
 All areas of the College are positive and support learning.
 Teachers focus on rewarding good behaviour to promote a positive learning environment.
-The rewards and sanctions system is robust and displayed around the College.
+The 'Ready to Learn' system is robust and displayed around the College.
 Systems celebrate the achievements of students.
-The Student Support Area is a base for vulnerable students and provides a quieter and supervised area for those who find unstructured times more difficult.
-Resources are made available to students to enable them to access learning in the classroom.
-For example, coloured overlays, easy grip pens & rulers.
-Some adapted PE equipment is available.
-Specialist equipment in lessons enables disabled students to be independent.
-TA support is provided, to ensure that all students with an EHCP can fully access the curriculum and take part in practical activities.